 - Additional facilities might include a swimming pool, gym, bar, etc. Great if you fancy making a little holiday out of it.

 - Those hotels that do offer larger rooms to accommodate bigger families charge a premium price for it.
-There’s no chance of a cheap night away or getting a good ‘deal’ – in our experience anyway.
+There’s no chance of a cheap night away or getting a good ‘deal’ – in my experience anyway.

 - You can’t chill and watch TV in the evening as the kids are in the same room as you.
 Family friendly channels until their bedtime and then its lights out.